 What comes to mind when you think of ginger?
 Childhood memories of an upset tummy and drinking ginger ale to soothe it?
 Christmas traditions like the friendly ginger bread men or ginger bread cookies?
 Or, perhaps like many people around the world, you enjoy the spice for its distinct taste and numerous health benefits.

 Embarrassingly enough, I had never actually worked with fresh ginger, and it was quite the adventure!
 I read all about how to pick it out in the produce section, and the right way to work with it.
-This blog even had helpful tips about how to peel it with a spoon!
 I did my research, made a few recipes and hope you can take away something useful from this post.
 I’d love to hear from you about other ways you use it!

 About Ginger (This Funny-Looking Food)